Trafficking Risk in Sub-Saharan African Supply Chains

 DOCUMENTED TRAFFICKING IN PERSONS RISK FACTORS IN LIVESTOCK PRODUCTION

-The 2018 U.S. Department of Labor List of Goods Produced by Child Labor or Forced Labor, notes child labor in cattle herding in Ethiopia.[67]
-Herding is reportedly culturally viewed as appropriate child’s work.[68]
-Livestock ownership is a key aspect of social status in some communities.
-Some analysis has noted that even when families can afford school fees for children, herding may be seen as a preferable activity.
-[69]
+The 2022 U.S. Department of Labor List of Goods Produced by Child Labor or Forced Labor, notes child labor in livestock herding, specifically with respect to cattle herding, in Ethiopia.[84]
+Herding is reportedly culturally viewed as appropriate child’s work.[85]
+Livestock ownership is a 12 key aspect of social status in some communities.
+Some analysis has noted that even when families can afford school fees for children, herding may be seen as a preferable activity.[86]

 Gold